elementor/elementor-developers-docs/src/finder/finder-structure.md

 # Finder Structure

-Elementor Finder is organized into categories, each includes an array of links.
+The finder is organized into categories, each of which includes an array of links.

 ## Finder Class

-First we need to create a class that extends the `\Elementor\Core\Common\Modules\Finder\Base_Category` class which is the base Finder Category class:
+To edit the finder's categories, we need to first create a class that extends the `\Elementor\Core\Common\Modules\Finder\Base_Category` class - the base finder category class:

 ```php
 class New_Finder_Category extends \Elementor\Core\Common\Modules\Finder\Base_Category {